yeheskieltame/Aruna/OCTANT.md

 }
 ```

-For mainnet, use actual Octant v2 contract addresses.
+For mainnet deployment, update the script to use actual Octant v2 contract addresses.

 ## Testing